 2. Break Down Data Points to Derive Insights

 While the singular metric is useful for reporting, each data point offers its own actionable insights for the entire HR team.
-For example, new hires might be rated on job-specific competencies that were evaluated during the interview process.
+For example, new hires might be rated on job-specific competencies that were evaluated during the recruiting and interview process.
 With two time points of data (interview and on-the-job) across numerous candidates, a picture begins to form about which competencies an organization is consistently predicting well—e.g., candidates scoring high on Communication in interviews also tend to score high on the job.
 You can also identify competencies that hiring managers are not predicting so well—e.g., high-scoring job candidates who to score lower, or less predictably once on the job.
 With this knowledge, an organization can revisit the way it interviews for poorly-predicted competencies, and inspect what it might be doing right when interviewing for the well-predicted competencies.

 3. Use Data to Inform Internal Programs